Connecticut Land Company: Background

+Key figures

 The ownership of the company was made up of a syndicate of 35 purchasing groups representing a total of 58 individual investors.
 The leader of this group and the head of the Connecticut Land Company was Oliver Phelps.
 He was the single largest investor in the company and the head manager of this investment project.
 Another key figure in the company was Moses Cleaveland, one of the company’s first directors.
 He was in charge of conducting the first company survey of the Western Connecticut Reserves in 1796.
 Moses Cleaveland successfully negotiated a treaty with the Iroquois, who gave up all of their land claims east of the Cuyahoga River.
 He also founded a settlement named after him that would later become the city “Cleveland” due to a cartographic error.

-Company Background

-In 1795, the Connecticut Land Company paid the state of Connecticut $1.2 million for three million acres of its Western Reserve lands.
-The $1.2 million raised by the state was used to fund public education.
-This allowed Connecticut to expand its public school system and improve its educational facilities.
-With regards to the land purchased by the company, it was divided into 1.2 million shares.
-On September 5, 1795, the company adopted articles of association, and each purchasing group was given a proportional share of the land commensurate with the amount of capital invested.